When to Plant Green Onion (Scallion) in Zone 7

 Growing Tips

-• Regrow kitchen scallion roots in water on the windowsill — they'll sprout in days.
+• Regrow kitchen scallion roots in water on the windowsill.

-• Harvest by pulling whole plants or snipping tops, leaving 1 inch to regrow.
+• Harvest by pulling whole plants or snipping tops.

 Common Mistakes

-• Waiting too long to harvest — green onions become tough and pungent when large.
+• Waiting too long to harvest — become tough and pungent.

 Companion Planting